bootleq/noise/README.md

 WebExtension Compatibility
 --------------------------

-Compatible version is under development at `webext` branch.
+Compatible version will be released soon, under development at `webext` branch.

 Please understand that most functionalities will become unavailable.